atomjump/atomjumpcom-content-only/messaging-user-guide.md

 <b>Advanced Tip:</b> you can optionally add <span class="notranslate">“/go/”</span> to the end of your web link, which will open up the live forum for your guests immediately (so that they don’t have to tap the large blue ‘go’ button).

+<b>Temporary Addresses</b>

+If you were sent to a temporary address (e.g. http://sailinglondon.clst4.atomjump.com), and told it would be 2-48 hours to be fully active, you can check on the status of the domain transfer at https://dnschecker.org.
+Enter your page's intended address e.g. "sailinglondon.atomjump.com" and search.
+What you need to confirm is that all addresses returned are different to "114.23.93.129" (which is the existing atomjump.com home address).
+Once this is the case, everyone can see the correct server and you are safe to invite other people to the forum.
+If not, there is a chance that some users will write onto the message forum, but those messages will be sent to the wrong server, and will not be visible to other users.

 ## To Set up a Private Room

 On AtomJump․com, you can enter your own unique room name where it says <span class="notranslate">“Enter a group name”</span>, e.g. <span class="notranslate">“fredfamily”</span>, and tap the bottom entry <span class="notranslate">‘Create a PRIVATE room’</span>.